LaurinZubler/sa-documentation/chapters/architecture.typ

 #global.paragraph(
   "Open Source Projects",
   [
     In the realm of marine software and hardware development, a community is actively engaged in creating and sharing boat projects online #footnote("https://open-boat-projects.org/en/").
-These projects are often made open source and can be utlized for the implementation of the _Sailing Course Assistant_ scenario.
+These projects are often made open source and can be used for the implementation of the _Sailing Course Assistant_ scenario.

     Two open source projects are particularly notable for their applicability:
     - *Signal K Platform* #footnote("https://signalk.org/index.html") The Signal K Data Standard is a modern, open data format tailored for marine use.
 Built on standard web technologies like JSON, WebSockets, and HTTP, it is both universally accessible and adaptable.
 Designed to work with common marine hardware, Signal K also offers a server solution for the Raspberry Pi that can connect to marine sensors.
 For the implementation of the Augmented Reality application, the Signal K server on a Raspberry Pi could serve as the gateway, using its data format to facilitate communication between the gateway and the Augmented Reality Display.